Skip to content

 From audio and documents to structured notesTEETETO

 Upload a lecture, meeting, document, or presentation.
 Teeteto processes it, extracts the key ideas, and delivers polished notes you can trust — with every step visible.
+Built to offer one of education's strongest quality-to-price propositions.

 Tab recording is only available on Chrome, Edge, and Brave